 The holidays and ADHD can be a painful combination.

-And what’s worse yet… we expect ourselves to juggle it all with style and good cheer.
+And what’s worse yet… we expect ourselves to juggle it all with style, grace and good cheer.

 It doesn’t seem to matter how organized we try to be or how many lists we make.
-Holidays and ADHD can be hard.
+Holidays with ADHD can be hard.

 Other than huddling in a fetal position in a corner, what can you do?

-Here’s a novel idea.
-What if you stopped trying to organize more stuff?
-What if you got more clear instead?
+Here’s a novel idea: What if you stopped trying to add more stuff?
+What if you got clearer instead?
 What if you went about the whole holiday season in an easier, more ADHD-friendly way?

 Let me share with you how I work with my ADHD coaching clients to make the holidays easier.